All Products

 ApsaraMQ for RocketMQ:Message filtering

-ApsaraMQ for RocketMQ supports the tag-based filtering and attribute-based SQL filtering methods.
-The following table describes the methods.
+ApsaraMQ for RocketMQ provides two filtering methods: tag-based filtering and attribute-based SQL filtering.

 Tag-based filtering